The Story Behind Reposo

 But also an exciting challenge!

 Carsten Schroeter was not discouraged.
-He collaborated for several years with a company that specialised in air conditioning for surgery rooms and server rooms and incorporated their technology into his development.
+He collaborated for several years with a company that specialised in air conditioning for surgery rooms and chip laboratories and incorporated their technology into his development.

 For how many generations?